millakortelainen/horseAlgorithm/documentation/week-reports/week-report-3.md

   ## What have you done this week?

-I started implementing (the Gale-Shapley algorithm)[https://en.wikipedia.org/wiki/Gale%E2%80%93Shapley_algorithm].
+I started implementing [the Gale-Shapley algorithm](https://en.wikipedia.org/wiki/Gale%E2%80%93Shapley_algorithm).
 This led me to change the generic type of Pair-object as a typed object and creation of rider's favorite horses.

  ## How has the project progressed?